 - Layer.
 Arrange the pecans in a single layer at the bottom of a slow cooker.
 Break the chocolate and white chocolate almond bark into pieces, and arrange them over the pecans.
 Then, add the chocolate wafers.

 - Cook.
 Cover the slow cooker, and cook on low heat until the chocolate begins to melt, stirring occasionally.
+You’ll know the chocolate is ready when it’s completely smooth, glossy, and flows easily off your spoon—no lumps or streaks in sight.

 - Combine.
 Sprinkle the caramel bits evenly over the chocolate mixture, and gently stir to combine and melt.